-This is perhaps the term most often used by specialists and academics, although it is not in such common usage amongst the general public.
-Not all indigenous people are tribal: the Quechua and Aymara Indians of the Andes, for example, form what could best be described as an indigenous peasantry, being the majority rural, agrarian population in Ecuador, Peru and Bolivia, and often well integrated into the national economy.
+Note that not all indigenous peoples are also tribal: the Quechua and Aymara Indians of the Andes, for example, form what could best be described as an indigenous peasantry, being the majority rural, agrarian population in Ecuador, Peru and Bolivia, and often integrated into the national economy.

 Peoples who have no peaceful contact with anyone in the mainstream or dominant society.
 There are about 100 uncontacted tribes in the world.
 More questions and answers about uncontacted tribes.

 Some place-specific terms:

 All three of these terms are synonymous with indigenous.

 ‘Aboriginal’ is most commonly used to refer to the indigenous peoples of Australia, where it is sometimes preferred (by some Aboriginal people) to the term ‘Aborigine’.
 Both are in common usage.

 ‘Autochthonous’ is rarely used outside India, where it is mainly applied to the peoples of the Andaman and Nicobar Islands.

 ‘Native’ is obsolete in many places due to its colonial connotations.
 It is, however, frequently used to refer to indigenous peoples in Canada and the USA, including by those peoples themselves.